RLOpenCatalyst/rg-doc/source/nextflow.rst

 Steps to connect
 ----------------

-1. Click on the “SSH” button under the “Connect” list on the right side of the page.
+1. Click on the “SSH to Server” button under the “Connect” list on the right side of the page.
 This will open the SSH Window in a new browser tab.
 2. Enter “ec2-user” as the username.
 Select “Pem file” as the Authentication type.
 Upload the pem file in the “Pem file” field.
 Click Submit.
 You should now be connected to the EC2 instance via SSH.
 Run the computation command in
+3. Next, Click on the "Montior Pipeline" button under the “Connect” list on the right side of the page.
+This will open into new browser tab and it will authenticate the URL and it will route to monitor pipeline page.
+4. Click on the "View Outputs" button under the “Connect” list on the right side of the page.
+It will render the pipeline results.
-3. Scroll to the top of the Terminal screen and click the “Terminate” button to end the session.
+Scroll to the top of the Terminal screen and click the “Terminate” button to end the session.
 Alternatively, type exit and hit enter in the terminal.
 4. You can de-provision the product through the “Terminate” option.